GoogleCloudPlatform/compute-image-tools/docs/daisy-workflow-config-spec.md

 | Name | string | If RealName is unset, the **literal** image name will have a generated suffix for the running instance of the workflow. |
 | RawDisk.Source | string | Either a GCS Path or a key from Sources are valid. |
 | SourceDisk | string | Either disk [partial URLs](#glossary-partialurl) or workflow-internal disk names are valid. |

+Both `RawDisk.Source` and `SourceDisk` set the image's disk.
+For this reason, they are mutually exclusive; only one should be present in a `CreateImages` step.

 Added fields: